 Energy Price Cap Information 2024

-Cornwall Insights estimates that the next price cap review in October 2024 will increase by 10% to £1,723.
+Cornwall Insights estimates that the next price cap review in January 2025 will increase by 1% to £1,736 for a typical consumer.

 Ofgem defines typical usage as 11,500 kWh annually.
 You will pay more if you use more as the cap is on the overall price the supplier can charge you per kWh, not the overall amount you pay.